Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/2-ods-api/getting-started/source-code-installation/readme.md

 #### Run PostgreSQL with Docker in Linux Containers

-Create a Docker Compose file (name: `docker-compose.yml`) to bootstrap PostgreSQL using Linux containers.
+Create a Docker Compose file (name: `docker compose.yml`) to bootstrap PostgreSQL using Linux containers.
 More information on the Docker Compose file can be found [on the Docker documentation site](https://docs.docker.com/compose/).